sagemath/sagewiki_to_gh-2022-10-10/dev1/roommates.md

  * Nick Alexander is happy to room with anyone.
  * Martin Albrecht paired with Nick before, so why not again.
  * Bober is happy to room with anyone.
+ * Dag Sverre Seljebotn is happy to room with anyone.
+If staying until 23rd is a bit long he can find his own accomodation after the conference.